- Constructive Dismissal

 If the transferee refuses to accept employees, the transferor or treats them less favourably on the grounds of race, sex, disability, sexual orientation or religion, then that treatment is unlawful.
 There is in those circumstances no minimum service requirement to enable an employee to bring a claim.

 Specialist employment law solicitors operate exclusively in all areas of dispute between employees and employers and they do nothing else which enables them to achieve your goals in the most efficient and practical way possible.
 They are able to pursue or negotiate a TUPE claim on your behalf and can provide representation anywhere in the United Kingdom.
-Transfer of Undertakings claims are dealt with using the no win no fee scheme with no requirement to fund or finance the claim as it proceeds.
 If you would like an initial free consultation for advice to find out whether you have a good case, how to go about claiming and how much your compensation might be worth you can call the helpline or complete the contact form or email our offices.
 If after talking to a specialist lawyer you decide not to take matters further you are under no obligation to do so and you will not be charged for our initial advice session.